 SUNDAY TIMES bestseller Maureen Lee has written a powerful, moving story of war, motherhood and love.

 Maureen Lee was born in Liverpool and had numerous short stories published and a play professionally staged before her first novel was published.
-Her award-winning novels have earned her many fans.
-Her latest novel, The Leaving of Liverpool, was a Sunday Times top ten bestseller.
-She is an RNA winner, and writes full time.
-Maureen now lives in Colchester, Essex.
+Her award-winning novels earned her many fans and she was a regular SUNDAY TIMES top ten bestseller.
+Her novel DANCING IN THE DARK won the RNA Award.
+Maureen Lee lived in Colchester with her family until she passed away in 2020.